-Dr. Betsy Gard is a Licensed Georgia Psychologist received her Bachelor’s degree from the University of Michigan and her Ph.D. from Washington University in St. Louis, Missouri.
+Dr. Betsy Gard is a Licensed Georgia Psychologist who received her Bachelor’s degree from the University of Michigan and her Ph.D. from Washington University in St. Louis, Missouri.
 She worked with Veterans at Jefferson Barracks as a V.A. trainee and did her Clinical Internship at the University of North Carolina’s Department of Psychiatry in the Medical School at UNC.

 Additional information about Dr. Betsy Gard’s background and experience as an Atlanta Psychologist: